christiandoctrine-ai/christiandoctrine.ai/README.md

 Convert your documents, which could be PDFs, Word docs, etc. to plain text.
 This ensures the text can be processed by the model.

 #### Split the text into chunks
 You need to split the large text into smaller chunks, typically around 200-2000 characters.
-This is because the model has a maximum context length limit.
+This is because the model has a max context length limit.
 You can split the text into chunks using:

 - Regular expressions to match new line characters